quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Business-Law_-Text-and-Cases/bltc_part53_Unit_Seven_Appl.md

 :p What happened with Michael Sark’s house transfer?

 ??x
 Michael Sark sold his house (valued at $203,500) to his son for one dollar but continued to live in it.
-Quality Car & Truck Leasing filed a claim against the Sarks for $150,480 and also sought to invalidate the transfer as fraudulent. x??
+Quality Car & Truck Leasing filed a claim against the Sarks for$150,480 and also sought to invalidate the transfer as fraudulent. x??

 ---